madsbacha/routeros-vpn/README.md

 PIA disconnects your connection whenever there is inactivity or enough time has passed, a solution is therefore needed to continuously monitor and reestablish a connection whenever the connection is lost.

-**The program is specifically designed for MikroTik routers, more specifically RouterOS.**
+**The program is designed for integrating with MikroTik routers, more specifically RouterOS.**

 ### Features